actions/runner/docs/start/nixsvc.md

   - SystemD is used on Linux.
 Ubuntu 16 LTS, Redhat 7.1 has SystemD
   - SystemD requires sudo so all scripts below must be called with sudo.
 OSX does not.

+## Managing the Service

+./svc.sh was generated to manage your service

 ## Install

 Install will create a LaunchAgent plist on OSX or a systemd unit file on Linux